eltonbrcunha/Data_Extract_Python/README.md

 :white_check_mark: First of all, execute the script for create database and tables. (create_table.sql) </br>
 :white_check_mark: Run the routine, for create procedures in database (create_procedure.sql) </br>
-:white_check_mark: Attached, You'll find an archive compacted, containing two files in html, where this files, can be used to input data on python program (arquivos_html.rar) </br>
+:white_check_mark: Attached, You'll find an archive compacted, containing four files in html, where this files, can be used to input data on python program (arquivos_html.rar) </br>
 :white_check_mark: Run the file (data_extract_from_html.py) in VSCode or other IDE

 ![alt text](https://github.com/eltonbrcunha/Data_Extract_Python/blob/main/img/0002.gif)